Cost Reduction Strategies for Health Systems

 Hospitals and healthcare systems are focused on managing their costs.
 More than just cutting, healthcare leaders are trying to find financial predictability in an industry that is anything but predictable.

-Even so, healthcare systems that take control over operating expenses have a greater chance of success over others who don't.
-While looking at a P&L statement may be one of the most popular (and easily accessible) sources to identify cost-cutting opportunities, healthcare leaders should be cautious.
+Healthcare systems that take control over operating expenses have a greater chance of success over others who don't.
+While looking at a P&L statement may be one of the most popular (and easily accessible) sources to identify cost reduction strategies in healthcare, leaders should be cautious.
 According to Harvard Business Review, simply reducing spend in areas like staff, equipment, and supplies can hinder a hospital's ability to deliver an excellent patient experience.

+Standardization is a huge opportunity for organizations focused on cost reduction in healthcare.
 Market consolidation is continuing at a rapid pace strengthening the argument for standardization of services.
-According to Hospitals and Health Networks, health system leaders should outsource specialties like IT, HR, foodservice, labs and pharmacies to reduce overhead and free-up hospital dollars for re – investment in technology, clinicians and other critical functions.
+According to Hospitals and Health Networks, health system leaders should outsource specialties like IT, HR, foodservice, labs and pharmacies as part of their cost reduction strategy to reduce overhead and free-up hospital dollars for re-investment in technology, clinicians and other critical functions.

 Having too many vendors and protocols, however, can be a big waste of money.
 Not to mention, variability can also undermine quality and negatively impact patient satisfaction.
 Standardizing services through a single partner leads to lower overall costs and increased patient satisfaction.
 Look for a partner who can align culturally and operationally.
 A single partner also makes it easier administratively provided a strong governance model is established.